normanaspx/normanaspx/README.md

 Hi!
-My name is Norman, and I'm a Android Software Engineer.
+My name is Norman, and I'm a Android Software Engineer and MSc Student in Data Science.

 ## My 2021 stack:
 - 📱 Kotlin for mobile development